imchin/Xicro/docs/setupxicro.rst

                 "(The name of the package that contains the interface file)/(Name_of_fileinterface).srv"
         4. time_out : Limit the maximum service usage time.
 (In type float)

-    5. Setup_Action_client : Configuration for action client.
+    5. action_client : Configuration for action client.
         In format : [ [ID_action,Name_action,Interface,time_out],[ID_action_2,Name_action_2,Interface_2,time_out_2],.......]

         1. ID_action : It sets the ID of the action_client for the system Xicro